-- detailed examinations of a map.
-An example of the label view is shown in Figure 2. - Density View.
+- Density View.
 In the density view, items are indicated by their label in a similar way as in the label view.
 Each point in a map has a color that depends on the density of items at that point.
 By default, this color is somewhere in between red and blue.
 The larger the number of items in the neighborhood of a point and the higher the weights of the neighboring items, the closer the color of the point is to red.
 Conversely, the smaller the number of items in the neighborhood of a point and the lower the weights of the neighboring items, the closer the color of the point is to blue.
 The density view is particularly useful to get a quick overview of the important areas of a map.
 We refer to Van Eck and Waltman (2010) for a detailed discussion of the technical implementation of the density view.
 An example of the density view is shown in Figure 3. - Cluster Density View.
 The cluster density view is available only if items have been assigned to clusters.
 The cluster density view is similar to the ordinary density view except that the density of items is displayed separately for each cluster of items.
 In the cluster density view, the color of a point in a map is close to the color of a certain cluster if there are a large number of items belonging to that cluster in the neighborhood of the point.
 Like in the ordinary density view, items with high weights count more heavily than items with low weights.
 The cluster density view is particularly useful to get a quick overview, for each cluster separately, of the important areas of a map.
 We refer to Van Eck and Waltman (2010) for a detailed description of the technical implementation of the cluster density view.
 An example of the cluster density view is shown in Figure 4. - Scatter View.
 In the scatter view, items are indicated by a small circle.
-Like in the label view, the circle of an item is displayed in the color of the item.
+Items are colored in the same way as in the label view.
 No labels are displayed in the scatter view.
-By default, lines between items are not displayed either, but this can be changed on the Options tab in the action panel.
+By default, lines between items are not displayed either, but this can be changed in the Options dialog box.
 The scatter view can be useful to get an overview of the general structure of a map.
-The way in which a map is shown in the scatter view is similar to the way in which a map is shown in the overview panel discussed below.
 An example of the scatter view is shown in Figure 5.